In 2012, it was the news that shocked the world. A man stormed a US cinema and shot 12 people dead, leaving 58 injured.

 Later called the ‘Batman’ killings, cinema goers were there to watch a midnight screening of the final installment in Christian Bale’s Batman trilogy, The Dark Knight Rises.

-The alleged shooter, 27-year-old James Holmes, is now on trial for the massacre.
-His notebook, which had previously been in possession of the psychiatrist treating Holmes, was admitted into evidence and released to the public this week.
+The shooter, 27-year-old James Holmes, went on trial for the massacre earlier this year.
+He was sentenced to life without parole.
+His notebook, which had previously been in possession of the psychiatrist treating Holmes, was admitted into evidence and released to the public.

 The spiral notebook is more 30 pages of wild scribbling (scroll down to read in full) that provides insight into Holmes’ mindset during the weeks and months prior, with an ominous opening page query: ‘The Questions: What is the meaning of life?
 What is the meaning of death?’